backstage/backstage/.changeset/seven-tomatoes-smash.md

 ---
-'@backstage/plugin-techdocs-backend': minor
+'@backstage/plugin-techdocs-backend': patch
 ---

-fixes api auth bug in techdocs backend
+Add support for API auth in DefaultTechDocsCollator